There are now 3 possible online modes for units:

 - Level 1 core unit in the Communication and Media Studies major sequence

-- Typically this unit is assessed in the following ways: (1) participation; (2) research essay; and (3) image project.
+Indicative assessments in this unit are as follows: (1) participation; (2) research essay; and (3) image project.
 Further information is available in the unit outline.

 - Unit Coordinator(s)